milad-alizadeh/concertina.js/README.md

 # Concertina.js

-An accessible, lightweight and modern javascript accordion with no dependencies and a useful api.
+An accessible, lightweight and modern javascript accordion with no dependencies and extensive api.

 ## How to install